moshez/rants/doc/gilmore-girls.rst

 a nigh-invisible father,
 and a crush on guitar-playing cool guy.

+The frenemy is a rich girl.
+However, her parents cheat the IRS, and she becomes poor and has to do menial work to get nice things.

 The show reaches a crisis at the end of Season 5:
 Buffy dies, and Rory quits college.
 Season 6 deals with the ramifications